 Psychological perceptions also correlate with high or low pancreatic function.
-People with hypoglycaemia have low blood sugar.
-Hypoglycaemics tend to minimise themselves to others and often think that they are wrong and that other people are right.
+People with hypoglycemia have low blood sugar.
+Hypoglycemics tend to minimize themselves to others and often think that they are wrong and that other people are right.
 They will often do what you tell them to do.

-People with diabetes, on the other hand, have high blood sugar and are hyperglycaemic.
-They tend to maximise themselves to others and often think they are always right.
+People with diabetes, on the other hand, have high blood sugar and are hyperglycemic.
+They tend to maximize themselves to others and often think they are always right.
 They can display what we perceive as arrogance.
 It isn’t easy to tell them what to do; they have their own way of doing things.